-Attributes Targets Supporting and Explanatory Notes Sources of site-based evidence (where available) pulation Maintain the abundance of the population at its current level, as indicated by the latest mean peak count or equivalent.
-Avoid a deterioration in population.
+Attributes Targets Supporting and Explanatory Notes Sources of site-based evidence (where available) Population (of the feature) Population abundance Maintain the abundance of the population at its current level, as indicated by the latest mean peak count or equivalent Avoid a deterioration in population.
 Where necessary, restore to a viable population size, Additionally, seek to maintain abundance across distribution of suitable host habitat.
-The population of G. anglica on this SAC (and the contiguous St Alban's Head to Durlston Head SAC) is distributed in small populations along the coastal grasslands and, as such, is difficult to regularly count.
+The population of G. anglica on this SAC (and the contiguous Isle of Portland to Studland Cliffs SAC) is distributed in small populations along the coastal grasslands and, as such, is difficult to regularly count.
 It is known that counts do occur at certain locations, carried out by land owners but bringing these together to gain a detailed picture of the population is not easy.
-In 1997 approximately 11,000 plants were counted in 39 subpopulations in limestone grassland along 5km of the Purbeck coast between Seacombe and Durlston Head with outlying populations at Winspit and Swanage Townsend Reserve.(1) Due to the dynamic nature of population change, the target-value given for the population size or presence of this feature is considered to be the minimum standard for conservation/restoration measures to achieve.
-Given the likely fluctuations in numbers over time, any impact-assessments should focus on the current size of the site's population, as derived from the latest known or estimated level established using the best available data.
+In 1997 approximately 11,000 plants were counted in 39 sub- populations in limestone grassland along 5km of the Purbeck coast between Seacombe and Durlston Head with outlying populations at Winspit and Swanage Townsend Reserve.(1) Due to the dynamic nature of population change, the target- value given for the population size or presence of this feature is considered to be the minimum standard for conservation/ restoration measures to achieve.
+Given the likely fluctuations in numbers over time, any impact- assessments should focus on the current size of the site's population, as derived from the latest known or estimated level established using the best available data.
 This advice accords with the obligation to avoid deterioration of the site or significant disturbance of the species for which the site is designated, and seeks to avoid plans or projects that may affect the site giving rise to the risk of deterioration.
 Unless otherwise stated, the population size or presence will be that measured using standard methods, such as peak mean counts.
 This value is also provided recognising there will be inherent variability as a result of natural fluctuations and margins of error during data collection.
 (1) Wilson P.J.
 1999 The Distribution and Status of Gentianella anglica (Pugsley) E. Warb.
-Plantlife Report no.119 Edwards B. 1997 A Survey of Early Gentian (Gentianella anglica) in Dorset Plantlife Rep 86 Edwards B. 1998 A report on Gentianella anglica in Dorset (A supplement to the 1997 report) Plantlife Rep 106
+Plantlife Report no.119 Edwards B 1997 A Survey of Early Gentian (Gentianella anglica) in Dorset Plantlife Rep 86 Edwards B 1998 A report on Gentianella anglica in Dorset (A supplement to the 1997 report) Plantlife Rep 106 Population (of the Population structure: Maintain as appropriate, the presence of both G. anglica and Intermixed populations have been recorded from many sites, with the hybrid recorded especially from sites near edge of Edwards B 1997 A Survey of Early Gentian (Gentianella